barryosull/articles/README.md

 ## Who am I?
 For those of you that stumbled upon this repo, my name is Barry O Sullivan.
 I am software developer with over 11 years experience building web applications.
 My languages of choice are PHP, Javascript and Java.

 I like to think of myself as a one man dev team, as I can do the full stack, from PHP server side to JS client side.
-Through in some android development on top of this, and you can see what I mean.
+Throw in some android development on top of this, and you can see what I mean.

 ### What I've done
 So enough about the casual bragging, let's move onto the serious bragging.
 What have I actually done and what am I proud off?

 For my current client, I've built an event sourced, CQRS server app with multiple sub-domains (DDD term, think of microservices, but geared around domain language, not dev language).
 There are then three web applications and one android application that use those domains.
-The architecture is very clean, allowing for rapid iteration.
+The architecture is very clean, allowing for rapid iteration, with analytics baked into the core of the app.

 I've written a PHP ValueObject library that allows you to rapdidly build new valueobjects, it essentially a toolkit.